 613 Jefferson St, Natchez, MS 39120, USA

 11. Pascagoula River

-According to legend, the Pascagoula River has quite a dark past.
+Legend has it that the Pascagoula River has quite a dark past.
 Many years ago, the Pascagoula Indian tribe was in danger of being enslaved and possibly slaughtered by another tribe.
 Rather than accept this dire fate, the tribe chose mass suicide… by way of drowning.
 It has been said that the tribe marched into the Pascagoula River while singing a death song, which can still be heard to this day.
+The

-What are some other unusual places in Mississippi?
-Tell us in the comments section below!
+What are some unique places to stay in Mississippi?